 How to check which Process is holding TCP Port - Using netstat command

-1. Open the command line
+1. Open the Command Prompt.

 netstat -ano | findstr :50433

-To identify which process is using a specific port number, follow these steps:
+Identifying which process is using the port

 1. Run the command to search for the port and note the PID (Process ID), which is the last column in the console output.
 This PID corresponds to the process that is holding the port.